 After the initial visit, another EMYA Judge may visit a candidate museum anonymously for the second time at the decision of the Jury.

-Nominated museums are expected to present themselves during the EMF Annual Conference and EMYA Ceremony.
+All Nominated museums are informed about their nomination and are invited to present themselves during the EMYA Annual Conference and Award Ceremony.

 Winners are announced on the last day of the Conference in a formal Ceremony and Gala celebration.